www.

 more

-than 180 days, you will probably need the cooperation of an
+than 180 days, you probably need the cooperation of an

 organisation in Ecuador, who will need to guarantee to cover any debts